tbolgercode/TomDoesJapanese/Journals/2025/March/12 - Wednesday.md

 ---
-studyJournalDate: 2025-3-20
+studyJournalDate: 2025-03-12
 studyDifficulty: 3
 ---

-# Thursday, March 20 2025
+# Wednesday, March 12 2025
 ---
-# "Many will choose the stability of slavery over the uncertainty of freedom."
+# "Comfort makes you weaker.
+We need some variability, some stressors.
+Not too much, but just enough."

-## *-TheStoicEmperor*
+## *-Nassim Nicholas Taleb*

 ### A Brief Summary: